Contents

 Purpose of the gGmbH

 The legal form of the gGmbH aims to combine the benefits of a non-profit with those of a GmbH.
-The increase in economic demands on charitable organisations has made gGmbHs more attractive and relevant for healthcare, cultural, and educational institutions.
-For example, a gGmbH makes long-term planning and implementation easier through the employment of a professional full-time executive director, while also continuing to benefit from tax breaks.
+The increased economic demands on charitable organisations have made gGmbHs more attractive and relevant for healthcare, cultural, and educational institutions.

 Forming a gGmbH